Adrián (footballer)

-Adrián San Miguel del Castillo (born 3 January 1987), known as Adrián, is a Spanish professional footballer who plays as a goalkeeper for club Real Betis.
+Adrián San Miguel del Castillo (born 3 January 1987), known simply as Adrián, is a Spanish former professional footballer who played as a goalkeeper.

 Adrián began his career playing with Spanish side Real Betis, initially with the club's youth sides, before making his debut with the first team in 2012; he also had spells on loan with Alcalá and Utrera during this period.
 In 2013, he moved to England, joining West Ham United.
 After his release from West Ham, he signed with Liverpool in 2019, winning a Premier League title in his first season.